15 Amazingly Cool Things To Do In Richmond VA

 Stops on Carrytown Food Tour

-Though Beard changes up the stops, your tour might begin at a popular coffee shop, move on to the iconic French Brasserie, Can Can in Cary Court, then to Home Sweet Home – a soup and grilled cheese sandwich comfort food of a place.
+Though Beard changes up the six or so stops, your tour might begin at a popular coffee shop, move on to the Cary Court, then to Home Sweet Home – a soup and grilled cheese sandwich comfort food of a place.

 VISIT: Virginia Holocaust Museum

-Warning – this is a tough hour for anyone who walks though the door of this excellent, compelling, somber, and oft-times horrifying museum.
+Warning – this is a tough hour for anyone who walks though the door of the excellent, compelling, somber, and oft-times horrifying Virginia Holocaust Museum.
 Curators have assembled a no holds barred examination of an incomprehensible era in recent history.

 Exhibits includes graphic photos from Death Camps, Displacement Camps, and a re-creation of parts of the Nuremberg Trials via diorama and audio.

 A recent study showed that Americans are “forgetting about the Holocaust,” with a fifth of Millennials not even sure what it is.
 That is terrifying – and a reason that more people should visit.
-Open Mon-Fri 9-5, Sat and Sun 11-5.
-Closed on Jewish High Holidays, Thanksgiving, Christmas and Eve, and New Years Eve. free.
+Check website for hours/dates open – and entrance fees.

 GO: Lewis Ginter Botanical Garden

-Blooming with flowers in Spring, this city respite pleases the eye, calms the mind, and somehow gets kids to love, respect and appreciate flowers.
+Blooming with flowers in Spring, this city respite, the Lewis Ginter Botanical Garden pleases the eye, calms the mind, and somehow gets kids to love, respect and appreciate flowers.
 On 50 acres, with ponds, pedestrian bridges, fountains, a conservatory, a butterfly zone, and massive gift shop, I wanted to stay way past closing time just to Zen out within a marvelous landscape.

 Kids and those who love them also clamor to the Tree House, Children’s Garden, and Water and Sand Activity Areas, where they can play all day.